youssef12314/students_flaks_api_exercise/README.md

 This will create a requirements.txt file in the folder.

-2. Open the requirements.txt file and have a look at whats in the file.
+2. Open the requirements.txt file and have a look at what´s in the file.
 3. add, commit and push your changes (this will create a fork in your own repository)
 4. Delete the Codespace
 5. Merge your branch into the master branch